What To Do RIGHT NOW

 - Many families, when told, respond with support rather than judgment

-- Professional counselors can help you decide how and when to talk to family
+- Professional counselors can help us decide how and when to talk to family

 Step 6: Report it

-Reporting helps protect you and others.
+Reporting helps protect us and others.
 Every report helps police connect cases, identify patterns, and stop extortionists.

 In British Columbia